Job Search Masterclass Managing the Job Search Process

 The Strategy

-When the offer arrives, don't counter with website averages—that makes you a standard item.
+When the offer arrives, don't counter with website averages, which makes you a standard item.
 Instead, present an Economic Impact Map.
 This is a short document (or structured talk) that turns your skills into direct financial benefits for them.
 You are moving the talk from "Your Budget" to "My Return on Investment (ROI)."

 The Drill